-The school strives to create a culture of applying positive behavior approaches when dealing with pupil misconduct.
+The school strives to create a culture of applying positive behaviour approaches when dealing with pupil misconduct.
 This includes reviewing the incident with the pupil and giving them a chance to explain, understand, and take ownership and accountability for their misconduct.
-The school will equally analyse possible root causes for the pupil's behavior, engage the student in coming up with their own behavior management strategies, and provide pupil with the necessary social, emotional, and educational support to encourage positive behavior as much as possible prior to resorting to any disciplinary measures.
+The school will equally analyse possible root causes for the pupil's behaviour, engage the pupil in coming up with their own behaviour management strategies, and provide pupils with the necessary social, emotional, and educational support to encourage positive behaviour as much as possible prior to resorting to any disciplinary measures.